 Secure and private

-Privacy and security are the main purposes of cryptocurrencies.
-You may be able to hold millions or billions worth of BTC and nobody will know.
-This is because you can create as many wallets as you want and it is NOT traceable to their owner.
+Privacy and security are the primary purposes of cryptocurrencies.
+You may be able to hold millions or billions worth of BTC, and nobody will know.
+This is because you can create as many wallets as you want, and it is NOT traceable to their owner.
 You can only see the transactions of that wallet address on the blockchain, but there is no way to trace the owner of that wallet.
 No emails, names, or transaction details are connected to the wallet.

 The blockchain is extremely hard to decode.
 It is encrypted with complex hashing puzzles that only a computer with high computing power can decode.
-Although there were instances of hacking and security breaches in the past, it is very minimal.
-As a result, developers keep on improving the code to make it safe and robust.
+Although there were hacking and security breaches in the past, it is minimal.
+As a result, developers keep improving the code to make it safe and robust.

 Currency exchange is easy

 With a lot of crypto exchange and mobile wallet options, exchanging your crypto is so easy.
-Notwithstanding the fact that a lot of merchants now accept crypto payments, it is becoming acceptable worldwide in any country.
+Even though a lot of merchants now accept crypto payments, it is becoming acceptable worldwide in any country.

 Fast funds transfer

-Unlike interbank transfers which normally take 24 hours, the crypto transfer is relatively fast and gets cleared within a few minutes.
+Unlike interbank transfers, which generally take 24 hours, the crypto transfer is relatively fast and gets cleared within a few minutes.
 This makes it so convenient and instant to send money from the US to the Philippines, for example.